jasonbrackman/GrouseMountainData/README.md

 season and for all time.

 # Account Numbers
-The majority of account numbers are based on an eleven digit account number.
+The majority of account numbers are based on an seven to twelve digit account number.
 Google has only cached a few of these pages, but too few to make any kind of reduction to where a web scraper might look for the greatest number of hits.
 Without some sort of reduction, the scraper would have to test against ALL combinations, which would take a long time.